neko12377/websocket_library/README.md

-I am trying to build a WebSocket server from scratch.
+Use 'cargo run' to start the server, and open 'example.html' in a browser.
+This will establish a WebSocket connection, allowing you to receive message from 'example.html'